HER-BC: Health and Economics Research on Midlife Women in British Columbia

 Sabina Dobrer, Senior Statistician

-1. interpret data
+1. Interpret data

-2. communicate findings and outcomes with the public
+2. Communicate findings and outcomes with the public

+We are currently prioritizing persons from equity-deserving groups to join our research team.
 We will provide patient partners a stipend for their time.
 Estimated time commitment is 10-15 hours (total), although you can decide your level of involvement with what you feel comfortable with.

-Please email us at herbc@phsa.ca to let us know you are interested!
+Please email us at herbc@phsa.ca to let us know you are interested.

 Our Partners